SimoneAncona/jpp/CONTRIBUTING.md

 ## Reporting issues
 Before reporting problems, make sure you don't post duplicates.
 It is absolutely not accepted:
-- The use of vulgare language.
+- The use of inappropriate language.
 - Any kind of harassment.

 [Click here for more.](https://github.com/SimoneAncona/jpp/blob/main/CODE_OF_CONDUCT.md)